tonethar/IGME-330-Master/notes/node-and-transpiling.md

 ## IV. <a id="section4">Transpiling an ES6 project down to ES5 with Webpack

 - Go ahead and grab the [greeter-modules.zip](_files/greeter-modules.zip) code - this is the ES6 module version of the Greeter demo
+  - You can clean up the code if you want to - get rid of the console logs, unnecessary variables/imports/exports, etc
 - Test it in a browser to be sure that it works (it has to run off of a Web Server or Code's Live Server because of the ES6 Modules)
 - We are going to transpile all of that ES6 code to ES5 so that it will run on all recent browsers, even ones that don't know about ES6
 - **Important:** make sure there are not any spaces anywhere in the path (folder names) to your files - that ticks off webpack sometimes